Industry leaders committed to shaping the future of life sciences

 His perspectives have been widely disseminated, including in conferences, media and numerous publications on McKinsey Insights.

-Sastry holds a Master of Business Administration from the Kellogg School of Management, Northwestern University; a Master of Science from The Ohio State University and a Bachelor of Technology (B. Tech) from the Indian Institute of Technology (BHU), Varanasi, India.
+Chilukuri holds a Master of Business Administration from the Kellogg School of Management, Northwestern University; a Master of Science from The Ohio State University, and a Bachelor of Technology (B. Tech) from the Indian Institute of Technology (BHU), Varanasi, India.

 Rama Kondru is responsible for driving technology platforms and solutions to transform health care in the age of big data, cloud computing, artificial Intelligence and IOT.